Beaujolais Nouveau – Basic facts

-The sale of Beaujolais Nouveau has been officially fixed to the 3rd Thursday of November at midnight since 1985.
+Beaujolais Nouveau sale was officially fixed in 1985 to the 3rd Thursday of November at midnight.

 However, it was not always so!

-Indeed, a decree published in the Official Journal in Septembre 1951 stipulated that wines with a registered designation of origin couldn’t be sold until December 15 of their year of production.
+Indeed, a decree published in the Official Journal in September 1951 stipulated that wines with a registered designation of origin couldn't be sold until December 15 of their year of production.

 In November 1951, however, the wine trade unions obtained a derogation in order to market immediately their wine of the year under the label of 'vin nouveau'.